waagsociety/hashed-diff/README.md

 Then it applies diff to these hashed files.
 Finally the script transforms the diff output to include the original lines.

-Dependencies:
+Install:

-gem install xxhash
+gem install hashed-diff

 Usage:

-./hashed_diff file1 file2
+hashed_diff file1 file2